 Onboard power can be a challenge for any boater and should high on your upgrades list as the last thing you want is a dead engine battery after running onboard systems all day.

-Adding a house battery also brings a piece of mind and using a selector switch is a lot easier than calling your marina for a tow.
+Adding a house battery also brings a piece of mind.
+Using a selector switch is a lot easier (and cheaper and less embarrassing) than calling your marina for a tow.

+Boarding ramps such as those offered by JIF Marine Products or Extreme Max (click to see on Amazon) are great additions.
 They offer easier boarding to and from various areas and make it quick to load gear and coolers.
-They’re also lightweight, conceal under the deck, and have non-skid surfaces.
+They're also lightweight, conceal under the deck and have non-skid surfaces.